promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0861`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0862`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 2 commits to biaw/kai-bot
 ✨ Pushed 2 commits to countr/website
 ✅ Merged PR #13 in countr/website
 💪 Opened PR #13 in countr/website